foxytrail/Oracle-Linux-VM/README.md

 # oracle_links

-#Is it possible to install oracle 12c without X window system
+#Is it possible to install oracle 12c without X window system<br>
 https://dba.stackexchange.com/questions/107814/is-it-possible-to-install-oracle-12c-without-x-window-system

 #Oracle DBA Scripts All In One For Oracle DBA